Find Affordable College Courses

 Boston, MA

 A rank of #5 on this year’s list means Boston University is a great place for biomedical engineering students working on their bachelor’s degree.
-Located in the city of Boston, Boston U is a private not-for-profit college with a fairly large student population.
+Located in the city of Boston, Boston U is a private not-for-profit school with a very large student population.

 This translates to an average monthly loan payment of $602, based on a 10-year repayment plan.